TariqAHassan/S4Torch/README.md

 ## Training

-Models can be trained using the command line interface (CLI) provided by `train.py`.
+Models can be trained using the command line interface (CLI) provided by `train.py`. <br>
+CLI documentation can be obtained by running `python train.py --help`.

 **Notes**:
  * development requirements must be installed prior to training.
 This can be accomplished by